 Martin is inspired by:

-IMPROOVE LIFE QUALITY WITHOUT ECOLOGICAL DAMAGE AT FAIR PRICES
+IMPROOVE LIFE QUALITY WITH ECOLOGICAL BENEFIT AT FAIR PRICES

 Patent status: pending